 Institutions may award MISP based on their internal packaging process.
-However, the OHE financial aid division is more involved in the day-to-day awarding and disbursing of MISP than for other programs.
+However, the OHE financial aid division is more involved in the day-to-day awarding and disbursing of MISP than for some other programs.
+The OHE financial aid division determines prioritization of applications and creates a student waiting list if needed.